Preliminary draft suggests increase in vehicular accidents

 Barrios also protests that the reference to rural accidents is “misleading” because it refers to national averages rather than area-specific analysis.

 “You can’t use national averages to talk about causal effects,” said Barrios via email, indicating that the next draft of the study will include material relevant to these critiques.

 If your loved one has been injured in a motor vehicle accident.
-The Chicago attorneys at Harvey L. Walner & Associates, Ltd. have over 75 years of experience handling motor vehicle and other personal injury lawsuits resulting from Motor Vehicle Accidents.
+The Chicago car accident lawyers at Harvey L. Walner & Associates, Ltd. have over 75 years of experience handling motor vehicle and other personal injury lawsuits resulting from Motor Vehicle Accidents.
 Contact us today to schedule a consultation and find out exactly what your legal options may be.